GunshipPenguin/attounit/README.md

 A tiny (~100 lines), easy to use, header only unit testing framework for C.

-Originally created to test [my Altair 8800 / Intel 8080 emulator](https://github.com/gunshippenguin/altair), AttoUnit was created with three main goals in mind:
+Originally created to test [my Intel 8080 emulator](https://github.com/gunshippenguin/i8080), AttoUnit was created with three main goals in mind:

 - Be incredibly quick and easy to set up